 Carrozzeria Automobile Intermeccanica, typically just referred to as Intermeccanica, was founded in Turin, Italy in 1959.
 Despite its thoroughly Italian sounding name, Intermeccanica was actually the brain child of Frank and Paula Reisner – a Canadian couple with a deep love of sports cars.
 Frank was a former racing driver who had been involved with performance engineering as much as his early career as a chemical engineer would allow.

 Initially, Intermeccanica built performance kits for European cars.
-But in 1961 Frank fulfilled a life-long dream and released his first sports car – the Apollo GT.
+But in 1961 Frank fulfilled a life-long dream and began building bodies for the Apollo GT, an Italian/American sports car that was assembled in the USA.
 It was a steel-bodied coupe with an aluminium V8 and running gear provided by Buick, the interior was upholstered in leather and it rode on Borrani wire wheels.
 Over the course of the 4 year production run they built 101 examples of the Apollo GT – 90 were coupes and later in the production run 11 convertibles were built.

 For his next car, Frank turned to Ex-BRM chassis designer John Crosthwaite via Jack Griffith, and had him develop an all new tubular steel chassis and a hand-shaped steel body.
 This new car had sports-oriented independent front suspension with coil springs and telescopic shock absorbers, rear trailing-arm suspension with coil springs and a Panhard rod, and 4-wheel disc brakes.